 - Rolling Pin: For rolling out gluten-free pizza dough and pie crust.

 - Salad Spinner: For easy salad preparation, and an easy way to wash broad-leafed herbs and leafy greens prior to juicing.
 There are many on the market to choose from, but the OXO Salad Spinner is especially nice.
 It has a soft non-slip knob to start the basket spinning and a button to stop it, which makes its contents clean and dry.

 - Scissors: Useful for a number of things, including cutting open gluten-free flour bags and bags of dried beans, and snipping kitchen grown herbs.

-- Spiralizer: The Paderno World Cuisine Spiral Vegetable Slicer cuts vegetables and fruits into curly, ribbon-like slices and long spiral strands.
+- Spiralizer: The Paderno spiralizer cuts vegetables and fruits into curly, ribbon-like slices and long spiral strands.
 Great for making pasta-like dishes and fancy garnishes.